dumux/dumux/doc/doxygen/pages/hldd.md

 Vector type for storing the values of the independent variables at a geometric degree of freedom.

 ##### SolutionVector
 A SolutionVector is a container for the primary variables at each geometrical degree of freedom (dof).
-In particular, it holdsg NumEqVectors for each dof.
+In particular, it holds NumEqVectors for each dof.

 #### Assembly